 Abu Dhabi, 29 May 2025 – The National Multiple Sclerosis Society (NMSS) has signed a strategic agreement with Erth Zayed Philanthropies to advance its national multiple sclerosis (MS) agenda.
-As part of this agreement, the Foundation will contribute AED 25 million to support NMSS in delivering its core priorities, including advancing UAE’s first National Coalition for MS, a multi-sector platform to improve care, research, and inclusion across the country.
+As part of this agreement, Erth Zayed Philanthropies will contribute AED 25 million to support NMSS in delivering its core priorities, including advancing UAE’s first National Coalition for MS, a multi-sector platform to improve care, research, and inclusion across the country.

-The agreement was signed by Her Excellency Dr. Fatima Al Kaabi, Vice Chair of the National Multiple Sclerosis Society, and Her Excellency Amal Al Braiki, Executive Director of Strategy at Erth Zayed Philanthropies, during a formal ceremony in Abu Dhabi.
+The agreement was signed by Her Excellency Dr. Fatima Al Kaabi, Vice Chair of the National Multiple Sclerosis Society, and a representative from Erth Zayed Philanthropies, during a formal ceremony in Abu Dhabi.

 The announcement of this strategic agreement coincides with World MS Day, marked this year under the global theme “My MS Diagnosis: Navigating MS Together,” which highlights the importance of early detection and community support.